Get

 Behavior

 Puppies learn valuable lessons from their siblings as another aspect of socialization.
-When they are about 3 to 5 weeks old, they are not only learning about the world, but they are also learning about communication and play behaviors with other dogs.
+They start this learning process from 3 weeks of age, when they not only learn about the world, but they also learn about communication and play behaviors with other dogs.

 Puppies also learn about controlling their biting and impulses via their mother and littermates.
 If puppies are taken away too young, they won’t have acquired the essential lessons of not biting too hard.